testillano/h2agent/README.md

 [--prometheus-response-delay-seconds-histogram-boundaries <space-separated list of doubles>] Bucket boundaries for response delay seconds histogram; no boundaries are defined by default.
+  Scientific notation is allowed, so in terms of microseconds (e-6) and milliseconds (e-3) we could provide, for example: "100e-6 200e-6 300e-6 400e-6 500e-6 1e-3 5e-3 10e-3 20e-3".

-[--prometheus-message-size-bytes-histogram-boundaries <space-separated list of doubles>] Bucket boundaries for message size bytes histogram; no boundaries are defined by default.
+[--prometheus-message-size-bytes-histogram-boundaries <space-separated list of doubles>] Bucket boundaries for Rx/Tx message size bytes histogram; no boundaries are defined by default.

 [-v|--version]
   Program version.